 The new gallery will be able to accommodate larger scale artworks and installations and give visitors a more relaxing and social visit.
 To see the work planned please follow the link below:

-As a consequence of this work the gallery extension will remain closed until the works are completed, which is expected sometime in the autumn, however the main gallery space, shop and cafe are now re-open housing it’s summer exhibition The Studio and The Sea.
+As a consequence of this work the gallery extension will remain closed until 14th October 2017, however the main gallery space, shop and cafe are now re-open housing it’s summer exhibition The Studio and The Sea